 Every programme supported by cbm New Zealand is implemented and monitored in coordination with CBM Global country offices and partners, following a set of indicators and an impact reporting methodology to measure the delivery of every project.
-This includes monitoring and evaluation visits conducted by both our New Zealand based staff and cbm Global colleagues.
-Cbm NZ staff conducted visits to four partner countries in 2022 (2021 - nil).
+This includes monitoring and evaluation visits conducted by both our New Zealand based staff and CBM Global colleagues. cbm New Zealand staff conducted visits to six partner countries in 2023 (2022 - four).